b-shtybin/angular2-firebase/README.md

 ##Description:
-This repository is base boilerplate for stack Angular2 + Firebase, uses "Twitter Bootstrap" for style
+This is a complete bundle for development of the app on AngularJS 2 + Firebase ( REST Backend ) + Bootstrap 3 tech stack.
+Simple blog and authorization are implemented as a demo

 ##Requirments:
 - Angular CLI - [Angular-cli github](https://github.com/angular/angular-cli)